 Since the early 1900s, natural hydrocarbon refrigerants have been the target of special interests lobbying to prevent their use.
-Today, only the US and Canada maintain this outdated regulatory environment.^e Early lobbying by the ice industry resulted in the development of Freon^f, a chlorofluorocarbon (CFC) molecule.
-Decades later, in 1974, the adverse impact of CFCs in the atmosphere on the earth's ozone layer was identified in research (which led to a Nobel Prize).
+Today, only the US and Canada maintain this outdated regulatory environment.^e Early lobbying by the ice industry resulted in the development of Freon, a chlorofluorocarbon (CFC) molecule.
+Decades later in 1974, the adverse impact of CFCs in the atmosphere on the earth's ozone layer was identified in research (which led to a Nobel Prize).
 Within 12 years, the Montreal Protocol was signed by most nations of the world to regulate refrigerant production.
 This protocol was ratified and came into effect in 1989.
 The Montreal Protocol mandated a transition to a series of refrigerants deemed less hazardous to the ozone layer, first to hydrochlorofluorocarbons (HCFCs) and eventually to hydrofluorocarbons (HFCs), which are most common today.
-Although the transition to these hydrofluorocarbonbased refrigerants reduced human impact on the ozone layer, it was discovered that these molecules had a substantial global warming potential (GWP), just as the overall implication of increased CO2 emissions on global climate became critically apparent.
-This initiated yet another refrigerant transition initiative, to compounds with lower GWP.
-The Kigali Amendment to the Montreal Protocol, proposed in 2016, set a phase-out schedule for HFC refrigerants.
-As of January 2023, the Kigali Amendment has been adopted by the E.U. and 146 member states of the United Nations, including the US.
-Notably, the State of California adopted an accelerated implementation schedule for the requirements of the Kigali Amendment to be completed by 2026, and other states, including Washington, have followed suit.
+Although the transition to these hydrofluorocarbonbased refrigerants reduced human impact on the ozone layer, it was discovered that these molecules had a substantial global warming potential (GWP), and compounded the implications of CO2 emissions on